-On October 22, 2018, through a newly created subsidiary LeMaitre Cardial SAS, we entered into an agreement to acquire the business assets of Cardial, a company located in Saint-Etienne, France and formerly owned by Becton, Dickinson and Company.
-The Cardial business consists of the manufacturing of polyester vascular grafts, valvulotomes and surgical glue.
-On the same date, the parties entered into a separate agreement notarial deed under which LeMaitre Cardial SAS purchased the building and land previously owned by Cardial.
+On October 22, 2018, we acquired the business assets of Cardial, located in Saint-Etienne, France.
+The Cardial business consists of the manufacturing of polyester vascular grafts, valvulotomes, surgical glue and original equipment manufacturing (OEM) services.

-The purchase price for the acquired assets, including the land and building, inventory, machinery and equipment, intellectual property, permits and approvals, data and records, and customer and supplier information, was $\[\in \]$ 2.0 million (\$2.3 million).
-At closing, $\[\in \]$ 1.1 million (\$1.3 million) was paid in cash, and $\[\in \]$ 0.5 million (\$0.5 million) of liabilities were assumed by LeMaitre Cardial SAS.
-Another $\[\in \]$ 0.4 million (\$0.4 million) is due in two installments, half to be paid twelve months after the closing date, and half eighteen months after the closing date.
-There are no contingencies associated with these holdback payments, although they may be reduced depending upon the final results of a reconciliation of the value of inventory transferred, as outlined in the agreement.
+The purchase price for the acquired assets, including the land and building, inventory, machinery and equipment, intellectual property, permits and approvals, data and records, and customer and supplier information, was $\[ \in \]$ 2.0 million (\$2.3 million).
+At closing, $\[ \in \]$ 1.1 million (\$1.3 million) was paid in cash, and $\[ \in \]$ 0.5 million (\$0.5 million) of liabilities were assumed by LeMaitre Cardial SAS.
+Another $\[ \in \]$ 0.4 million (\$0.4 million) was due in two installments, half to be paid twelve months after the closing date, and half eighteen months after the closing date, subject to possible reductions depending upon the results of a reconciliation of the value of inventory transferred, as outlined in the agreement, or for certain post-closing claims.
+The first of these two payments was not required to be made based on the inventory reconciliation results.
+The second payment was made in April 2020, in a reduced amount based on the inventory reconciliation results, as well as other post-closing claims.